The Atticus Mission

 Our Name Sets a High Standard

 Atticus takes its name from Atticus Finch, the courageous lawyer in Harper Lee’s classic novel To Kill a Mockingbird.
 In addition to being a lawyer involved in the biggest and most controversial case of his life, Atticus Finch was also a devoted parent, a caring friend, a reliable neighbor, and a pillar of his community.
-In the midst of great stress and change, Atticus found a way to maintain balance in both his personal and professional lives.
-The name reflects our commitment to helping you move closer to that ideal, becoming the kind of attorney you envisioned when you entered the profession.
+In the midst of great stress and change, Atticus found a way to maintain balance in both his personal and professional life.
+The name reflects our commitment to helping you move closer to that idea, becoming the kind of attorney you envisioned when you entered the profession.

 Our mission at Atticus is to keep you focused on what is really important in your life, to provide you with the training and skills necessary to build and maintain a sustainable practice, and finally, to provide a structure of accountability and support for achieving your goals.

 Atticus was founded in 1989 to provide in-depth, ongoing support and accountability programs for lawyers and law firms that will effectively:

 - reduce stress and the number of hours in the office,

 - develop greater career satisfaction

 - and allow more time for family and personal interests.